Change the data source for a workbook, data model, or element

 -

-Review the Matching Data Sources for each element in the document.
-If any data sources have No Match, select Match Manually to choose a different data source for each element without a matching data source.
+Review the data sources shown for each element in the document under Swap to.
+If No match is listed for an element, select Match manually to choose a different data source for each element without a matching data source.

 -